Just Dance (video game series): Main series

 Released on November 12, 2020.
-This installment was unveiled on August 26, during the Nintendo Direct Mini: Partner Showcase August 2020 web presentation.
+This installment was announced on August 26, during the Nintendo Direct Mini: Partner Showcase August 2020 web presentation.
 It includes tracks from Dua Lipa, Twice, Lady Gaga, Ariana Grande, Eminem, NCT 127, Blackpink, Selena Gomez, and others.
 It is the first game in the series to be released on the Xbox Series X/S and PlayStation 5.